Walter Clemens: Complexity science

 In 2004, Clemens published the second edition of Dynamics of International Relations (Rowman & Littlefield, 2004).
 The book presents a new approach to the study of international relations and has become an increasingly popular alternative to more traditional international relations course texts.
 Dynamics of International Relations has received professional praise from a wide spectrum of scholars and practitioners, including Governor Bill Richardson, Zbigniew Brzezinski, J. Ann Tickner, Michael W. Doyle and David Singer.

-His most recent work is Complexity Science and World Affairs (State University of New York Press, 2013).
+Clemens tried to use complexity theory to explain some facets of international relations.
+His major work on this topic is Complexity Science and World Affairs (State University of New York Press, 2013).
 This book, according to S. Fredrick Starr at the School for Advanced International Studies, "offers a fresh, even startling, paradigm and process for analyzing the seemingly unpredictable relations within and among human societies.
 With impressive clarity he proposes that 'the capacity to cope with complexity' has become a key determinant of success in our intricately interrelated world."
 In a similar vein, Jacek Kugler (professor at Claremont Graduate University and former president of the International Studies Association) wrote that "this breakthrough book provides a new, promising general paradigm exploring and explaining the complexity of world politics.
 For scholars and analysts pushing the boundaries of our field, this is a must-read volume."

+The two books published in 2023 cited above on Putin and Xi, and Trumpism present a much darker view of reality cognizant of a global shift toward authoritarianism and abuse of human rights.